Toxe/enum_mapping_comparison/README.md

 # Enum Mapping Comparison

 Comparison of different methods of mapping simple, ordered enum values to another to find opposite directions.
+Some of these methods only work because the enum is ordered and/or "symmetric".

 **Dependencies:** Google Benchmark.